Skip to content

 Status Indication

 LattePanda Mu x86 compute module provides two status output pins, PSON and SLP_S4, to indicate the current system power state (e.g., S0, S3).
-These pins can be used to control the power enable lines for carrier board peripherals or to drive status LEDs.
+These pins are dedicated to controlling the power enable lines for peripherals or to drive status LEDs.

 Pin Definition